-The following tabulation presents this firm's analysis of safe cut slopes for the anticipated subsurface conditions.
+The following tabulation presents this firm's analysis of new safe cut slopes for the anticipated subsurface conditions.
 However, it should be noted that the subsurface rock (Layer 2), once exposed, could reveal hidden characteristics that may indicate the potential for slope instability during and after cutting operations.
 Therefore, this firm recommends that the following safe cut slope criteria and associated slope stability analyses be implemented during construction.
+Even with implementation of the recommendations below, erosional instability will remain a problem.
+Further, allowance for a 1:2 permanent cut slope may not be permissible because of the known upslope disturbance.

-Table 5: Cut Slope Recommendations Not Exceeding 20 Feet in Height
+Table 9: Cut Slope Recommendations Not Exceeding 20 Feet in Height

-Portion of Cut Slope Temporary Cut Slope Ratio (Horizontal to Vertical) "During the life of construction" ^a Permanent Cut Slope Ratio (Horizontal to Vertical) ^a
+Portion of Cut Slope Temporary Cut Slope Ratio (Horizontal to Vertical) "During the life of construction" ^a Permanent Cut Slope Ratio (Horizontal to Vertical) ^a Layer 1 2.5:1 2.5:1 Layer 2 1:1.5 (56.3 degrees) 1:2 (63.4 degrees)

-Layer 1 2:1 2:1

-Layer 2 1:2 ^b 1:1.5 ^b 1:2 ^c

-^aThis firm should be notified during construction in order to verify field conditions and inspect all cut slopes for structural features/discontinuities (e.g. shear zones, foliation/parting, fractures, joint orientations and slabbing) contained within the rock mass that could lead to slope instability and eventual slope failure.
+^aThis firm should be notified during construction to verify field conditions and inspect all cut slopes for structural features/discontinuities (e.g. shear zones, foliation/parting, fractures, joint orientations and slabbing) contained within the rock mass that could lead to slope instability and eventual slope failure.